Components of GDP Explained

 That stands for: GDP = Consumption + Investment + Government + Net Exports, which are imports minus exports.
 In 2017, U.S. GDP was 68 percent personal consumption, 17 percent business investment, 17 percent government spending, and negative 3 percent net exports.

 Here's how the Bureau of Economic Analysis divides U.S. GDP into the four components.

 Consumer spending contributes 70 percent of total United States production.
 In 2017, that was $12.6 trillion.
 Note that the figures reported are real GDP.
 It's the best way to compare different years.
 They are rounded to the nearest billion.
 The BEA sub-divides personal consumption expenditures into goods and services.

 Goods are further sub-divided into two even smaller components.
 The first is durable goods, such as autos and furniture.
 These are items that have a useful life of three years or more.
 The second is non-durable goods, such as fuel, food, and clothing.

 The retailing industry is a critical component of the economy since it delivers all these goods to the consumer.
 The BEA uses the latest retail sales statistics as its data source.
 Since this report comes out monthly, it gives you a preview of this component of the quarterly GDP report.

 Services are almost half of U.S. GDP.

-These include commodities that cannot be stored and are usually consumed when purchased.
+These include commodities that cannot be stored and are consumed when purchased.
 It contributes 45 percent of GDP.
-That's a big increase since the 30 percent services contributed in the 1960s.
+That's a big increase since the 1960s when services contributed 30 percent to GDP.
 Thank the expansion in banking and healthcare.
 Most services are consumed in the United States.
-They are difficult to export.
+These are difficult to export.